LorenFrankLab/spyglass/docs/src/contribute.md

     modules (e.g., `lfp`)
   - Should not be added to without discussion.
 - A pipeline
-  - refers to a set of tables used for processing data of a particular modality (e.g., LFP, spike sorting, position tracking).
+  - Refers to a set of tables used for processing data of a particular modality (e.g., LFP, spike sorting, position tracking).
-  - may span multiple schema.
+  - May span multiple schema.
 - For analysis that will be only useful to you, create your own schema.

 ## Types of tables